Mimetis/Dotmim.Sync/docs/Provision.rst

 But you can use the **orchestrators** to do the job.
 It will allow you to migrate your setup, without having to make a synchronization.

-You have 2 new methods on both orchestrators:
+You have one new method on both orchestrators:

 On ``LocalOrchestrator``: